Are you thinking about Argentina? Yeah, me too.

-As you walk along the crest of the many falls, witnessing tons of water spilling over the precipitous edge, you’ll have spectacular views.
-You’ll also get totally drenched along the way.
+As you walk along the crest of the falls, witnessing tons of water spilling over the precipitous edge, you’re gonna get wet.
+(You dirty-minded bastard – not that kind.)

-Accommodation wise: you’ll be staying in the Argentinian city of Puerto Iguazú.
+Accommodation wise: stay in the Argentinian city of Puerto Iguazú.
 The city pretty much exists solely as a means to visit the falls.
-There’s not much else to do here but staying in a good hostel will help pass the time in-between trips to the falls.
+Staying in one of the hostels in Iguazu Falls is where you’ll find the best vibes.

-Tourist attractions aside, Rosario really shines when it comes to the people.
-Most are very open-minded and very receptive to foreigners.
-If you happen to make friends with a rosarino (a person from Rosario), then you’ll most likely be treated very well – first, to an asado and then to a long night of partying.
-If you’re really lucky, you may even get a chance to find a lover for the night.
-It’s a known fact that people from Rosario are the most attractive in the whole country, you fortunate bastard.
+Tourist attractions aside, Rosário really shines when it comes to the people.
+People are very open-minded and receptive to foreigners.
+If you happen to make friends with a Rosárino (a person from Rosário), then you’ll be treated very well – first to an Asado, then to a long night of socials in the Pichincha neighbourhood.

 Backpacking Mar del Plata

-Mar del Plata is every Porteños’ (a person from Buenos Aires) favorite summer getaway.
-This large city boasts some of the best beaches in Argentina and gets jam-packed with tourists in the peak seasons around November-March.
+Mar del Plata is every Porteño’s (a person from Buenos Aires) favourite summer getaway.
+This large city boasts some of the best beaches in Argentina and gets rammed in the peak seasons around November to March.

 If you want a slightly calmer experience then head north or south to the small coastal towns of Pinamar and Miramar, respectively.
-Both are far more laid back and attract more families.
-Prices will be lower in these towns as well.
+Both are way more chilled and attract more families.
+You’ll find much cheaper accommodation in these areas too.